react-component/radio/README.md

 ## License

-rc-rc-radio is released under the MIT license.
+rc-radio is released under the MIT license.